dvtate/postfix-haskell/README.md

 # Quick intro to language
 - functional: immutable variables defined via `=` operator
 - postfix: operators follow the operands they act on (ie - `1 2 +`)
   + the stack (place where expressions are put) is a compile-time abstraction, and values stored on it often aren't included in the compiled code
+- All the below examples assume you've imported the standard library which contains many basic operators like `+` and `&&` for example.
+  + to import it use `"/[path to this repo]/postfix-haskell/planning/stdlib/prelude.phs" require use`

 ## Identifiers
 - Escaped identifiers (ie - `$name`) can be used to store any type of value
 - Unescaped identifiers will invoke stored value, either running it in place or pushing it's value onto the stack
+- There are two operators which act on identifiers:
+  + `@` : this is the same as unecaping the identifier, it will invoke values
+  + `~` : this will unescape the the value but will not invoke it
 ```php
 # equiv to `let a = 4 * (1 + 2)`
 1 2 + 4 * $a =